Pauline Trigère

 In 1948 she married Ben Klein who was a clothing manufacturer, and together they launched the Junior Sophisticates clothing line where she was head designer.
 She was the first designer after Coco Chanel to take inspiration and adapt menswear styles for women with jackets, suits and shirts.
 She launched a collection of separates that could be interchanged to create different combinations in the 1950s.

-After they eventually divorced, she freelanced and rehabbed established brands like Pierre Cardin and Evan-Picone.
+After she and her husband eventually divorced, she freelanced and rehabbed established brands like Pierre Cardin and Evan-Picone.
 She made enough money to finally open her own studio and founded her namesake company in 1968.
 Over 750 stores nationwide carried her line.

-In 1973, she was the only woman of the 5 American designers invited to show at the Battle or Versailles!
+In 1973, she was the only woman of the 5 American designers invited to show at the Battle of Versailles!
 Donna Karan was her assistant at the time, at just 25 years old.
-A year later she sadly died at the age of 50 of breast cancer and Karan took the lead of the company with Louis Dell’Olio.
+A year later, she sadly died at the age of 50 from breast cancer and Karan took the lead of the company with Louis Dell’Olio.

 Many lesser known or looked over brands like this exist and their histories are remarkable.
 Next time you walk through the Anne Klein department, you’ll know she held her place among the ranks of Oscar de la Renta, YSL, Halston, Bill Blass, and Givenchy!

-We have some great pieces from Anne Klein including these two beautiful skirts!
+We have some great pieces from Anne Klein in the shop including these two beautiful skirts!